18 ex-NBA players charged in $4M health care fraud scheme

 A request for comment to the league wasn’t immediately returned.

+At least 10 of the ex-players paid kickbacks totaling about $230,000 to Williams, according to the court papers.
+A lawyer who has represented Williams in the past declined to comment.

+What was then the New Jersey Nets picked Williams as No. 11 in the 2009 draft.
+He went on to play with four franchises — the Nets, Boston, Houston and Sacramento — over four seasons as a role player, averaging 7.1 points per game.
+He was waived by Boston two days after his 26th birthday in 2013 and hasn’t appeared in the league since.

-Among those charged was Anthony Allen, a six-time All-Defensive team selection and a member of the 2008 champion Boston Celtics.
+Among others charged was Tony Allen, a six-time All-Defensive team selection and a member of the 2008 champion Boston Celtics.
 His wife was also indicted.
 For the most part, though, the ex-players charged had journeyman careers playing for several different teams and never reached anywhere close to the enormous stardom or salary that top players command.

 Another former player charged in the scheme was Sebastian Telfair, a one-time high school star in New York who was highly touted when he turned pro, though his NBA career with eight franchises never brought the stardom some had expected.

 Those charged also included four NBA champions.
-Ronald Glen Davis, along with Allen, was part of that 2008 title team in Boston.
+Glen Davis, along with Allen, was part of that 2008 title team in Boston.
 Shannon Brown won two championships with the Los Angeles Lakers, and Melvin Ely won a title with San Antonio in 2007.

 Among others who were charged, Anthony Wroten, Ruben Patterson and Darius Miles were the only players who averaged double figures for their NBA career.